 With the USC Pre-payment Plan, which allows participants to prepay up to five years of full-time tuition and mandatory fees for students who have been admitted to the university.
 For more information, visit the Student Financial Services website.

 With loans for all or part of this amount.
 If you borrow loans, we recommend you borrow enough to cover the entire academic year.
-Occasionally, we use the parent email address listed on the FAFSA or PROFILE to communicate directly with parents.
+Occasionally, we use the parent email address listed on the FAFSA or CSS Profile to communicate directly with parents.

 If you choose to take out loans for all or part of the family contribution, start with the Federal Direct Parent PLUS Loan, which features a low fixed interest rate, requires no collateral and does not impose an early repayment penalty.

 If (and only if) the parents are declined for the Federal Direct Parent PLUS Loan, a student may borrow an additional Federal Direct Unsubsidized (Stafford) Loan to cover part of the family contribution.

 In most cases, students who use private financing to cover all or part of the family contribution will need to apply with a credit-worthy co-borrower.
 Doing so may substantially reduce interest and fees on a private loan.
 For more information, visit the Private Financing section of this website.

 If your family experiences any unforeseen changes to income or expenses, and you would like to request a re-evaluation of your financial aid summary, visit Special Circumstances and Appeals.